carloflore/jam3d/docs/extraction/example00/workbook.rst

           print('Collaboration: %s, Observerable: %s, Points: %d' % (collab, observable, len(data[collab][observable])))

 Once the data has been organized, it can be plotted using the following code.
-This code will take any one of the data files from the ones considered, and if the observed hadron is positive, plots the curve red, and plots the curve blue if negative.
+This code will take any one of the data files from the ones considered, and if the observed hadron is positive, plots the curve red, and plots the curve blue if the hadron is negative.
 Because different collaborations have binned x and z differently, specific functions must be defined to consider the correct regions.
-These plots show the observable :code:`M` vs the transverse momentum, :code:`pT`.
+These plots show the observable :code:`M` vs the transverse momentum :code:`pT`.

 .. code-block:: python